cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 CQL Driver integration
 ......................

-For better performances, you can use a CQL prepared statement to submit Elasticsearch queries as shown bellow in java.
+For better performance, you can use a CQL prepared statement to submit the Elasticsearch queries as shown bellow in java.
 You can also retrieve the Elasticsearch results summary **hits.total**, **hits.max_score**, **_shards.total** and **_shards.failed**
 from the result `custom payload <https://docs.datastax.com/en/developer/java-driver/3.2/manual/custom_payloads/>`_.